Shenzhen Drone Conference 2026: What It Means for Tourists (May 21-23)

 Shenzhen has an active FPV (First Person View) drone racing community.
 The Longgang Sky-Cross FPV Drone Challenge runs annually, and smaller races happen at venues across the city.
 If you are into FPV flying, Shenzhen is the best place in the world to experience it — this is where much of the FPV hardware is designed and manufactured.

-Why Shenzhen Is the Drone Capital
+Why Is Shenzhen the World's Drone Capital?

-1. Manufacturing ecosystem: Huaqiangbei and the Pearl River Delta supply chain make it possible to prototype and produce drone components faster and cheaper than anywhere else
+- Manufacturing ecosystem: Huaqiangbei and the Pearl River Delta supply chain make it possible to prototype and produce drone components faster and cheaper than anywhere else

-2. DJI's headquarters: The world's largest drone company employs thousands of engineers in Shenzhen and attracts talent and investment to the region
+- DJI's headquarters: The world's largest drone company employs thousands of engineers in Shenzhen and attracts talent and investment to the region

-3. Government policy: Shenzhen was designated China's first low-altitude economy pilot city, with dedicated airspace corridors, simplified licensing, and public investment in drone infrastructure
+- Government policy: Shenzhen was designated China's first low-altitude economy pilot city, with dedicated airspace corridors, simplified licensing, and public investment in drone infrastructure

 For tourists, this means Shenzhen offers drone experiences — from ordering drone-delivered food to visiting DJI Sky City — that simply do not exist anywhere else.
 See our 5 must-see tech experiences for the complete list.